Crockpot Fig Butter…Yum Yum!

 Crack the lid to let the steam escape and turn crockpot down to low and continue to cook for 6 – 8 hours.

-Fill hot jars with butter and hot water bath them for 10 minutes.
+Fill hot jars with butter, put on my reusable canning lids and hot water bath them for 10 minutes.

 The only problem with this recipe is it only made 4 – 8oz jelly jars and it will be long gone before winter even sets in.